benjamin-korobkin/Card_Game_Framework/README.md

 You win if you control at least 3 Timeline slots.

+# Credits
+This game uses the db0 (card game framework)[https://github.com/db0/godot-card-game-framework]

-Inspired by Jewish tradition, history, and a love for smart card games.
+Inspired by Jewish tradition, history, and a desire to create decent Jewish games.